Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Filter synthesis*]
 }
 Filters are purposefully made into their own intrinsic operation despite being compound components.
-As was explained in @sec_intrinsic_operations, filters may be optimized based on the platform, for example, some platforms may even have built-in tunable filters placed on the edge.
+As was explained in @sec_intrinsic_operations, filters may be optimised based on the platform, for example, some platforms may even have built-in tunable filters placed on the edge.
 Therefore, the platform is responsible for the synthesis of the filters.
-As the synthesizer is provided with the input wavelength constraint, and the expected wavelength response, wether it be a bandpass filter, or any other filter, it should be able to synthesize the filter into its component gates.
-In some cases, it is possible that filter synthesis might fail, in such cases, the synthesizer should produce an error for the user.
+As the synthesiser is provided with the input wavelength constraint, and the expected wavelength response, wether it be a bandpass filter, or any other filter, it should be able to synthesise the filter into its component gates.
+In some cases, it is possible that filter synthesis might fail, in such cases, the synthesiser should produce an error for the user.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Tunability*]
 }
 At this point, some components may depend on tunable values, nonetheless, the synthesis tool must be capable of handling tunable components.
 Meaning that it must understand that components are tunable within a certain range, indicated with constraints, and still produce the appropriate gates.
 This task should generally be relatively similar to regular intrinsic-to-gate translation, assuming that the parts of the standard library implemented for the platform were done correctly.
 Indeed, the task of separating widely tunable values into smaller tunable ranges, is in parts, the task of the designer, in other parts, the task of the standard library as it is implemented by the chip designer.
-This means that, at this point in the synthesis pipeline, all tunable intrinsic operations should be synthesizable.
+This means that, at this point in the synthesis pipeline, all tunable intrinsic operations should be synthesisable.
 If they are not, then the platform-support package would be to blame, since it would mean that its implementation of the standard library is invalid.

 === Place-and-route <sec_place_and_route>

 As was previously discussed, there are currently no algorithms that can place and route all of the components that can be present in a mesh.
 Since @phos provides the constraints on each signals to the place-and-route engine, it is expected that it will utilize those constraints to improve its placement and routing.
-Furthermore, the place-and-route algorithm will be provided by optimization targets by the user, these targets should be an indication of what matters most for the user: the area that a given circuit occupies, the power consumed by the circuit, or the optical losses in the circuits.
+Furthermore, the place-and-route algorithm will be provided by optimisation targets by the user, these targets should be an indication of what matters most for the user: the area that a given circuit occupies, the power consumed by the circuit, or the optical losses in the circuits.
 Additionally, in some cases, the user may want to create their own metric for further customization.
 Finally, despite there being no place-and-route algorithm, there are a number of routing algorithms that are being developed, including at Ghent University, which are showing promising results @kerchove_automated_2023.
 Once routing has been improved, these algorithms may be able to be included in place-and-route implementations.

 === Hardware abstraction library <sec_hal>

-Another task of the synthesizer is to generate the user @hal.
+Another task of the synthesiser is to generate the user @hal.
 To do this, it will use pre-made routine, that have yet to be designed, coupled with the platform-support package, which will provide information with regards to interconnecting the generated, high-level user @hal and the low-level core @hal provided my the chip designer.
 This task is expected to be relatively simple, as it is mostly a matter of connecting the dots between the two @hal.
 Additionally, the user @hal would be generated in _Rust_, in a way that is compatible with #gloss("ffi", long: true) for interoperability with _C_ and _C++_.

 #info-box(kind: "conclusion")[
-    At this point, little is known about the exact way that the synthesizer will work, however, this section has hopefully provided pointers that may be used in future research for the implementation of this stage.
+    At this point, little is known about the exact way that the synthesiser will work, however, this section has hopefully provided pointers that may be used in future research for the implementation of this stage.
 ]

 == Constraint solver and provers <sec_constraint_solver>